When Psychedelics Meet an Injured Spinal Cord, What Really Happens?

 • In response, the body adapts with increased excitability of α-motor neurons at the spinal level.

-• So when someone with SCI takes a serotonergic psychedelic, those extra-sensitive peripheral serotonin receptors (especially 5-HT2A receptors on motor neurons and muscle-related pathways) get overstimulated.
+• So when someone with SCI takes a serotonergic psychedelic, the extra-sensitive and overabundant peripheral serotonin receptors (especially 5-HT2A receptors on motor neurons and muscle-related pathways) are stimulated generating an abnormal response.

 So what happens?

-The result is strong muscle spasms, clonus (rhythmic jerking), sweating, temperature swings, and sometimes spikes in blood pressure or heart rate, even if the mental effects of the psychedelic feel similar to someone without SCI.
+The result is strong muscle spasms and clonus (rhythmic jerking); also sweating, temperature swings, and sometimes spikes in blood pressure or heart rate, even if the mental effects of the psychedelic feel similar to someone without SCI.

-Think of it like having an overactive volume knob on your muscles and autonomic system: for most people, the “dose” is just right, but for someone with SCI, the same dose can crank the peripheral effects up to uncomfortable or even risky/life threatening levels.
+Think of it like a microphone with the gain turned up, causing it to pick up excessive sound in the environment.
+The outcome is undesirable noise that drowns out the singer’s voice.
+Similarly, for most people, a “typical dose” is just right, but for someone with SCI, the same dose can produce peripheral effects at an uncomfortable or even risky/life threatening levels.

-The resultant clinical picture shares phenomenological overlap with serotonin syndrome (SS) — namely, a triad of neuromuscular hyperactivity, autonomic hyperactivity, and preserved mental status — but appears to be peripherally dominant and population-specific to SCI.
+The resultant clinical picture shares phenomenological overlap with serotonin syndrome (SS) — namely, a triad of abnormal neuromuscular action, autonomic hyperactivity, and altered mental status — but appears to be peripherally dominant and population- specific to SCI.
 This is distinct from the centrally mediated cognitive and affective changes that remain qualitatively similar to non-SCI psychedelic users.

 The pathophysiological model can be summarized as: